This document describes how to implement a new

 Device for Brian.
 This is a

 somewhat complicated process, and you should first be familiar with devices

 from the user point of view (Computational methods and efficiency) as well as the code

 We wrote Brian’s devices system to allow for two major use cases, although it can potentially be extended beyond this.
 The two use cases are:

 - Runtime mode.
 In this mode, everything is managed by Python, including memory management (using numpy by default) and running the simulation.
-Actual computational work can be carried out in several different ways, including numpy, weave or Cython.
+Actual computational work can be carried out in several different ways, including numpy or Cython.

 - Standalone mode.
 In this mode, running a Brian script leads to generating an entire source code project tree which can be compiled and run independently of Brian or Python.

 RuntimeDevice and is already implemented, so here

 I will mainly discuss standalone devices.
 A good way to understand these

 devices is to look at the implementation of